Vihtori Kosola: Mäntsälä Rebellion

+Patriotic People's Movement

+Once the Lapua Movement had been formally dissolved, its successor initiatives merged into the Patriotic People's Movement (IKL), which announced its intention to continue the work of the Lapua Movement through parliamentary means.
+Kosola was chosen as the new party's nominal leader, but its actual founders Vilho Annala and Bruno Salmiala regarded his past as a burden, and Kosola never became its real leader; the dominant figures within the party were instead its parliamentary group and its leaders Annala and Salmiala.

+In 1936 the IKL delegation decided to transfer the formal leadership accordingly: Annala was elected chairman of the executive, with Salmiala and Kosola as vice-chairmen.
+The decision effectively ended Kosola's political career.
+He is reported to have remarked on returning home: "The ticket was no longer valid."

+Death and family

-Kosola was chosen as president of the Lapua Movement's successor, the Patriotic People's Movement (IKL), but as the Movement became more political, Kosola had less time to participate in its affairs in Helsinki.
-Kosola's political career ended in 1936, when he was deposed from IKL's leadership; he was considered more of a liability than an asset by IKL.
-Contemporary accounts describe Kosola after being freed from jail as a tired and sick man who drank alcohol to deal with the stress.
-He was also in excessive debt and his farm was subject to foreclosure and auction.
-He died of pneumonia in December 1936.
-Kosola's first son, Niilo, bought the farm and was eventually elected as an MP and briefly as a government minister.
+Contemporary accounts describe Kosola after his release from prison as a tired and sick man who turned to alcohol to cope with the stress.
+He was also heavily in debt, and his farm was subject to foreclosure and auction.
+He died of pneumonia in December 1936, only a few months after his demotion within IKL and before the news of his removal had been made public.
+Kosola's first son, Niilo, bought the farm and was eventually elected as an MP and briefly served as a government minister.
 Kosola's second son, Pentti, was imprisoned for murdering a political opponent.
 Pentti fought in the Winter War (1939–40) as a fighter pilot, but was killed in action.

-Kosola's radical right-wing politics caused a common saying in the 1930s: "Heil Hitler, meil Kosola," accented Finnish for "They've got Hitler, we've got Kosola".
-Sometimes also a third stanza, "muil Mussolini" (the others have Mussolini) was added.
-Kosola had a sobriquet Kosolini after his charismatic and vivid style of speech similar to Benito Mussolini.
-According to some contemporaries, he was always conceived of as a fascist dictator of Finland.

-He died from pneumonia in December 1936.